 Asset name, a select list that shows all the assets assigned to the logged-in user which match the asset type selected

-Asset status, a read only connected item that displays the status of the selected asset
+Asset status, a read only custom field that displays the status of the selected asset

 How to configure an asset type picker, asset picker and display the status on the asset selected